hs950559/coryrylan.com/_posts/2016-03-21-angular-2-development-with-visual-sudio-and-windows.md

 <a href="https://www.npmjs.com/package/typescript" target="_blank" class="btn float-center display-block col-4--max">TypeScript NPM Package</a>

 One thing to note if you compile your TypeScript outside of Visual Studio make sure to keep the version in Visual Studio close to the same version as your build task.
 This will help make sure that any new language features are both in the IDE and build step.

+Visual Studio recognizes and supports the new <a href="https://github.com/typings/typings" target="_blank">Typings tool</a>.
+This tool is a way to easily download TypeScript type definitions of libraries that give Visual Studio improved intellisense to our projects.
+Visual Studio also recognizes TypeScript definition files from node modules installed in the project.

 ## Project Structure